markshapiro/go-mongo-better-watcher/README.md

 2) If your message handler runs too long, it will delay the handling of next message, in this case it would be better to forward the messages into some queue.

 ### TODO
-There is an idea for proper solution for horizontal scaling described here: https://stackoverflow.com/questions/54295043/what-is-a-good-horizontal-scaling-strategy-for-a-mongodb-change-stream-reader but it requires mongo version 4 in order to convert `_id` to string before applying regex.
+There is an idea for proper solution for horizontal scaling described here: https://stackoverflow.com/questions/54295043/what-is-a-good-horizontal-scaling-strategy-for-a-mongodb-change-stream-reader but it would work from mongo version 4 only because of conversion of objectId to string before applying regex.